 - Does not have multiple driving under the influence of alcohol and/or drugs convictions.

-- Have no use of marijuana (including medical marijuana) in the past three years.
+- Have no use of marijuana (including medical marijuana) in the past one year.

 - Have no medical marijuana license.